 Most startups are familiar with the concept of technical debt: over time, brittle code written to test new features or ship a release on time becomes expensive to maintain and incapable of scaling.
 Unfortunately, by the time they hire for HR, those same startups also have an invisible backlog of organizational debt: all the compromises they made on people and culture early on to get things done.

 “Organizational debt is all the people/culture compromises made to ‘just get it done’ in the early stages of a startup.
-Just when things should be going great, organizational debt can turn a growing company into a chaotic nightmare.” — Steve Blank, author of The Lean Startup
+Just when things should be going great, organizational debt can turn a growing company into a chaotic nightmare.” — Steve Blank, creator of the model behind The Lean Startup

 Organizational debt manifests itself in unexpected ways, with people left asking “Why is this seemingly easy thing so difficult here?”
 These examples might feel familiar:

 - Your team regularly descends into “holy wars” over technical or design decisions.

 - No one is willing to confront a brilliant employee no one likes working with.